GeoBosh/sarima/README.md

 estimated.

 Reference manuals and vignettes are available as usual from running R sessions.
+For example,

+    vignette(package = "sarima") # which vignettes are available?

+    vignette("white_noise_tests", package = "sarima")
+    vignette("garch_tests_example", package = "sarima")

 Alternatively, here are some links to online versions of the documentation:

 - [sarima online reference manual](https://geobosh.github.io/sarima/)